MiirHo3eIN/embedded-rvq/README.md

 This is the one-core simple implementation of the search engine.
 You can follow the ``` How to Run ``` Section to run it.
 The ``` vanilla ``` folder is dedicated to the developments of this version.

-**Current Status:** The search engine is implemented and evaluated with simple integer examples.
+**Current Status:** The VQ module is Finalized.
+The outcome of this version is the number of the codeword to be considered as the quantized version of the latent space.
 </br>

 **TODO:** The following steps must be done: